Flat roof insulation

 Given that more than half of a building's heat loss is lost through the roof, flat roof insulation is of paramount importance.
 They often come to us just for the waterproofing/wetting of the flat roof, in which case we apply the foam roof insulation in the thinnest layer, 3 cm thick.
 Although this minimum thickness does not yet provide strong flat roof thermal insulation, even this 3 cm provides 100% waterproofing to the building.
 If flat roof thermal insulation is also a consideration, we will recommend a thicker layer.
 A 10 cm thick closed-cell foam insulation provides the same efficiency as a 20 cm thick traditional thermal insulation (e.g. cotton or step-resistant EPS).

 Purfoam has been used for roof insulation in Europe for 60 years, and according to experts, it retains its effectiveness for up to 80 years.
-The polyurea UV protective coating that protects the foam is also extremely durable, if applied with proper expertise, it protects the flat roof insulation against environmental influences for decades.
+The polyurea UV protection coating that protects the foam is also extremely durable, if applied with the right expertise, it protects the flat roof insulation against environmental influences for decades.
 It is important to know that the protective layer is not recommended for long-term physical use.
-If the flat roof is used as a terrace, the Polyurea layer may be exposed to wear.
+If the flat roof is used as a terrace, the polyurea layer may be exposed to wear.
 In such a case, it is better to combine the foam with paving slabs, cold cover or protection with a gravel bed.

 Are there any open questions?
 Click here to view the Frequently Asked Questions!